AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 2 Boxes on levels 0, 1 and 2, respectively.  :cpp:`Box` is a
 dimension-dependent class.
 It has lower and upper corners (represented by :cpp:`IntVect`) and an index type (represented by :cpp:`IndexType`).
-A :cpp`Box` contains no floating-point data.
+A :cpp:`Box` contains no floating-point data.

 IntVect
 -------